SolaceMotion/antsdr/README.md

 # SpectrumSDR

 A Software-Controlled Communication Interface for the ANTSDR E200 SoC.
-For now, this repo houses the software portion of the application.
+This repo houses the software of the application and a custom ANTSDR E200 hardware design, used of the application.

 > [!IMPORTANT]
-> This project is WIP - changes will be made.
-> This project is a proof of concept - it should not be used for any real tasks in its current state.
+> This project is a proof of concept - use with caution.

 ## Table of Contents
 - [Overview](#overview)